Comprehensive Guide to Pay-Per-Mile Car Insurance (2024)

 Which drivers might benefit from pay-per-mile insurance?

 The primary benefit of pay-per-mile insurance is the potential for paying less for car insurance.
 The fewer miles you drive, the less you have to pay for car insurance coverage.
-Drivers who drive a lot for work and other regular commutes don’t benefit from this insurance model.
+People who drive a lot for work and other regular commutes don’t benefit from this insurance model.

 Pay-per-mile insurance can make a lot of financial sense for certain groups of people, including: